delving/x3ml/docs/x3ml-language.md

 Tools for managing X3ML will make use of these note elements to record all information arising from the mapping building process which may be useful people accessing the *Mapping Memory* in the future.

-The content of a note can be any arbitrary XML, and the X3ML Engine will ignore these blocks, since they are for human consumption.
+From the point of view of the Mapping Engine, the content of a note can be any arbitrary XML, and it will ignore these blocks.

 ## Structure of a Mapping